By Marc L. Montgomery DDS

 Also known as Computerized Tomography, CT scans, or dental cone beam computerized tomography is helpful in multiple ways.
-They provide an in-depth image that provides dentists with far better detail than a regular dental x-ray.
+They provide an in-depth image that provides dental implant specialists with far better detail than a regular dental x-ray.
 With 3D imaging, dentists can take a tooth or jaw area and create a 3D image where we can actually spin the image around and look at the tooth from all angles.
 It helps assess a tooth’s health inside out.

 For example, the patient in the above image has a dental implant in the lower right quadrant.
 We have an opportunity to look at its placement.
 We can actually dissect slices around that implant and get a good diagnosis for how the bone is healing and developing around that implant.
 We line up all our lines and look over to the screen on right.
 Then by scrolling from the top to the bottom of the implant we see how the bone is developing around the implant.